Tencent Covo-Audio: Open-Source 7B Speech AI That Hears and Talks

 Run Inference

 Check the GitHub repository for inference scripts and example code.
 The project includes examples for speech recognition, dialogue, and full-duplex conversation.
+Exact script names and arguments are documented in the repo's README.

 Covo-Audio vs GPT-4o Audio vs Gemini 3.1 Flash Live